-J&M Enterprizes, Inc. will work strictly by the hour plus parts and materials on your project.
-Our current rate per hour is listed on your contract.
+J&M Enterprizes Inc. will work strictly by the hour plus parts and materials on your project.
+Our current hourly rate is listed above in the contract.

 It is our policy not to provide “hard quotes” or to work for a contracted price.
 We understand that financial planning for a restoration project is a large part of the process and should be considered carefully.
 Because of this, we will ballpark estimate the costs to facilitate financial planning.
 However, these are only educated guesses based on past experiences.
 These ballpark estimates are solely based on process costs (i.e. It takes X hours to paint a car on average).